Shenandoah Pear Tree

 Cross-pollination by a different variety is key to its growing and bearing success.
 Plant a different variety within 15 meters (50 feet) for best pollination.

-Recommended Pollinators: Bartlett, Seckel
+Recommended Pollinators: Bartlett, Comice, Seckel or Anjou

 How do I find my Hardiness Zone?